Enterprise Review of the Meta Quest Pro Headset

 The Meta Quest Pro is an incredible new headset.
 It’s a major upgrade from the Meta Quest 2, introducing a color passthrough display that can blend AR and VR and make it easier for users to navigate their surroundings while in XR.
 It features the most powerful processor on the market––the Qualcomm Snapdragon XR2––with powerful performance and visual rendering.

-The Meta Quest Pro’s battery life, complications with Meta accounts, and price point still pose significant challenges for widespread enterprise adoption.
+The Meta Quest Pro’s battery life and complications with Meta accounts still pose significant challenges for widespread enterprise adoption.
 Because of these limitations, the Meta Quest is worthy of consideration where budget is not a concern and if admins are willing to manage Meta’s accounts at scale.

 Command Your Fleet of XR Devices with ArborXR